 "Our student-athletes continue to achieve at a high level in the classroom, and they should be commended for performing so well academically this past semester,” said Greg Busch, Rider Associate Athletic Director for Compliance and Internal Operations.

-15 of Rider's 20 varsity teams, including all 10 women's, earned a 3.0 or better semester team GPA, with 71 percent of all student-athletes compiling a 3.0 or better last semester.
+15 of Rider’s 20 varsity teams, including nine of the 10 women’s teams, earned a 3.0 or better semester team GPA.

 Every member of the volleyball team had a GPA better than 3.0 and over 20 percent of the women’s soccer team had a 4.0.

 Women’s soccer had 14 MAAC All-Academic players and a pair of Academic All-Americans.

 The men’s basketball team had its highest GPA in nine semesters.